Morpho-lang/morpho/help/functionals.md

 ## NormSq
 [tagnormsq]: # (normsq)

-The `NormSq` functional measures the elementwise L2 norm squared of a field.
+The `NormSq` functional measures the L2 norm squared of a field at every node of its finite element space.

 See the `Functionals` entry for general information about functionals.